vsimakhin/web-logbook/README.md

 # Changelog

+## [Unreleased]

+- New: Added custom import profiles.
+User can save custom import profiles and load them later.
+The custom profile is stored in the browser's local storage and is not shared between different browsers or devices.

 ## [4.0.0-beta1] - 25.02.2026

 - :warning: **Note**: This is a pre-release version.
 Make sure to backup your data before upgrading :warning: